gleechi/gleechi.github.io/pages/1.2.0/unity/faqs.md

 ### Where is the GleechiLib Prefab?

 If you see the use of GleechiLib prefab in one of our videos, but can not find it in the SDK: the GleechiLib Prefab was removed in version 0_9_6.
-You are expected to just insert [MyVirtualGrasp](unity_component_myvirtualgrasp.1.2.0.html) component on a GameObject of your choice.
+[Prefabs "SensorAvatar" and "SensorAndReplayAvatars"](unity_component_myvirtualgrasp.1.2.0.html#sensoravatar-and-sensorandreplayavatars-prefabs) are added since version 1_2_0 in Runtime\Resources\Prefabs\ to provide easy setup of [MyVirtualGrasp](unity_component_myvirtualgrasp.1.2.0.html) with GleechiRig.

 ## Hands and Controllers